-The Warrior Program is designed to educate, inspire and come together as a community.
-Workshops aim to empower each woman to thrive beyond their cancer diagnosis through experiencing a variety of activities and informative topics in a nurturing environment of community and support.
-Workshop topics can include education on common issues facing those confronted with a breast cancer diagnosis, such as lymphedema, facing fear, mindfulness strategies, new research, and patient advocacy as well as workshops that nurture the spirit.
+Workshops take place both virtually via zoom as well as in person around the Portland metro area.
+Topics can include educational sessions on common issues facing those confronted with a breast cancer diagnosis, such as lymphedema, sex after cancer, mindfulness strategies, and new research.
+Other workshops such as kayaking, gardening, & forest bathing are designed to nurture the spirit and physical body.
 To register for workshops, please visit our registration page.
-For more information, contact our Programs Coordinator, Aimee Berg at 503.598.8048 or via email at email@example.com.
+For more information, contact our Programs Coordinator, Aimee Berg at 503.598.8048 or via email at aimee.berg@breastfriends.

 Support for Newly Diagnosed and/or Active Treatment

 Preparing for surgery or starting a new treatment?

 This is an opportunity to “meet” others who understand where you are, find support, ask questions and build community!
 Here is some information on self advocacy from a recent workshop that was held.
 Whether you’ve recently been diagnosed or you’re finishing up treatment – you are welcome to join us!
 We meet on the 2nd and 4th Tuesday of each month at 6:30pm via Zoom.

 Hosted by a Breast Friends Staff member and volunteer who are also survivors!

 Please check our calendar for the next date and contact Allison Hancock firstname.lastname@example.org.

 Carpe Diem!
 Adventure warrior activities empower women to thrive, believe in their own mental and physical strength, face their fears in a safe supportive environment and have lots of fun!
 Opportunities take place periodically throughout the year.
 Please check our calendar for upcoming adventures or contact our Patient Outreach Specialist, Brooks Fuentes – email@example.com.